AlexLaitila/battleship/README.md

-This program creates a simple battleship game based on another text document where there is the name and the coordinates of the ships.
+This program creates a simple battleship game based on another text document that contains the name and the coordinates of the ships.

 Game manual / description: